ChapelR/custom-macros-for-sugarcube-2/readme.md

 #### `emptyMsg` option

 When the you attempt to display a list of consumables currently in the player's inventory (through the `<<listconsumables>>` or `<<usableconsumables>>` macros) and the inventory is empty, this string is parsed (wikified).
-You can use valid TwineScript code in the string; for example, you could change the option to `"<<inlcude 'no-items-passage'>>"` to display a passage called `no-items-passage` instead of printing a string.
+You can use valid TwineScript code in the string; for example, you could change the option to `"<<include 'no-items-passage'>>"` to display a passage called `no-items-passage` instead of printing a string.

 #### `tryGlobal` option